NCERT Solutions for Class 6 Science Chapter 7 - Getting to Know Plants

 The stem of a plant is the passageway through which water travels to different parts of the plant.
 The minerals from the water are also passed through the stems.
 They have very thin tubes through which minerals and water is passed to leaves as well as every tip of the plant.
 The stem of a plant bears flowers, additional branches, fruits, leaves and buds.
 Considering the root as the source of minerals and water, it is the stem that supplies throughout the system.
 The transported minerals and water are converted to usable products for the process of photosynthesis.

-The sizes, shapes and colour of leaves depend on the type of plants.
+The sizes, shapes and color of leaves depend on the type of plants.
 The part that connects the leaves with a stem is called a petiole.
 The green part of the leaf is known as the lamina.
 If you notice clearly, you will find thin lines across the leaves, just like the main backbone and the other bones spreading sideways.
 These are called veins of a leaf.
 The main vein in the middle is known as midrib, and the design of veins is termed as leaf venation.
 Some leaves have parallel veins which help in performing specific functions.

 The root is one of the most vital parts.
 It is responsible for sipping valuable necessities for the plant.
 Among them, water and minerals are one of the most important products.
 Roots perform valuable functions which are crucial for the future growth of the plant.
 Roots play the role of anchor to the plants and help to stand firmly on the ground.
 This specifically bolsters the upright position of the plants.
 Roots are the storage house of important nutrients and food required for growth.
-Roots are categorised into two types.
+Roots are categorized into two types.
 These are fibrous roots and taproots.

 Flowers are the adorning part of a plant.
-They are colourful and seed-bearing parts of the plant.
+They are colorful and seed-bearing parts of the plant.
 They grow right at the end of a stem.
-The colour of the flowers mostly comes from the petals, and they form the broader part of a flower.
+The color of the flowers mostly comes from the petals, and they form the broader part of a flower.
 They together form the Corolla of a flower.
 The leaf-like structure of a flower is called sepal and is responsible for enclosing the petals and providing protection to the flowers.
 It plays a crucial role in the process of protection, especially when a flower is in its bud form.
 The stamen of the flowers stays inside and can be seen when the petals are removed.

 Exercise 7.5 total Solutions: 13 Questions (1 short question and 12 Long questions).